open-telemetry/opentelemetry-go-instrumentation/CONTRIBUTING.md

 ### Compiling the project

-The project can be build only on Linux with kernel above 4.4.
+Building requires Linux with kernel 4.4 or higher.
-Additionaly it requires (the latest versions are prefered):
+In addition, use the latest versions of the following components:

-- `clang` - Clang C Language Family Frontend for LLVM
+- `clang`
-- `gcc` - GNU Compiler Collection
+- `gcc`
-- `go` - Go
+- `go`
-- `libbpf-dev` - eBPF helper library
+- `libbpf-dev`
-- `llvm` - LLVM
+- `llvm`
-- `make` - Make
+- `make`

-You can build the Go Automatic Instrumnentation binary by running:
+Build the Go Automatic Instrumnentation binary by running:
 `make build`

-Alternatively, you build inside a Linux Docker container by running:
+Alternatively, you can create a Linux Docker container:
 `make docker-build`.

 ### Issues